bgriffen/PythonGUITemplate/README.md

 from traitsui.wx.basic_editor_factory import BasicEditorFactory from traitsui.api import ColorTrait
 ```

+If you do not have TraitsUI **v5.0 or above**, then you will get black backgrounds and odd interface errors.
+This took me quite some time to solve so please heed my advice!

 If you are a beginner or new to Python, I suggest you install EPD (pacakge manager for Python and its tools):